codingfriend1/GHCN-Global-Historical-Climatology-Network-Annual-Anomalies/README.md

 ## Settings

-Settings may be adjusted in `constants.py` before running the program.
+Settings may be adjusted in `constants.py` before running the program:

  - `VERSION` (`'v3'`, `'v4'`, `'daily'`) - What version of GHCN to use